-Bend losses are a frequently encountered problem in fiber optics: optical fibers exhibit additional propagation losses when they are bent.
+Bend losses are a frequently encountered problem in fiber optics: optical fibers exhibit additional propagation losses by coupling light from core modes to cladding modes when they are bent.
 Typically, these losses rise very quickly once a certain critical bend radius is reached.
 This critical radius can be very small (a few millimeters) for fibers with robust guiding characteristics (high numerical aperture), whereas it is much larger (often tens of centimeters) for single-mode fibers with large mode areas.

 Generally, bend losses increase strongly for longer wavelengths, although the wavelength dependence is often strongly oscillatory due to interference with light reflected at the cladding/coating boundary, and/or at the outer coating surface.
 The increasing bend losses at longer wavelengths often limit the usable wavelength range of a single-mode fiber.
 For example, a fiber with a single-mode cut-off wavelength of 800 nm, as is suitable for operation in the 1-μm region, may not be usable at 1500 nm, because they would exhibit excessive bend losses.
 Note that even without macroscopic bending of a fiber, bend losses can occur as a result of microbends, i.e., microscopic disturbances in the fiber, which can be caused by imperfect fabrication conditions.

 Photonic crystal fibers can have very low bend losses even far beyond the single-mode cutoff wavelength.
 Therefore, they can be “endlessly single-mode”, i.e., they exhibit usable single-mode characteristics over a very large wavelength range.